ElAlev/Wayeb/README.md

 # Wayeb

 Wayeb is a Complex Event Processing and Forecasting (CEP/F) engine written in [Scala](http://scala-lang.org).
-It is based on symbolic automata and Markov models.
+It is based on symbolic automata and full- or variable-order Markov models.

 ## Quick start